Home.

 Waterloo Ducks

-These matches were played at Rotterdam Hockey Club during 2-5 April 2010.
+To be held at Rotterdam Hockey Club during 2-5 April 2010.
 All matches from this stage are knock out.

 Beeston